slaveofcode/tada-referral/PITCHME.md

 # Ok, let be more serious Now!
 +++
 # The FLOW of Referral Program (Origin story)
-- Admin setup Reward Program (and Commission) on AVBO
+- Admin setup Reward Program (and Commissions) on AVBO
 - Make a Perk for it
 - Select the Reward Program
 - Publish...